-Underutilization of female and Hispanic employees remained the same in the Laborers and Helpers job group.
-Underutilization of Asian employees developed in the Laborer and Helpers job group.
+Underutilization of Italian American and female employees remained the same in the Laborers and Helpers job group.
 The College will continue to make good faith efforts to improve these areas of underutilization in the following plan year.

-In the Skilled Trades (Not Supervisory) job group, the underutilization of female employees remained the same, due to a lack of hiring opportunities.
+In the Skilled Trades (Not Supervisory) job group, the underutilization of Italian American employees decreased and the underutilization of female employees remained the same, due to a lack of hiring opportunities.